 If you ever had a “real” Christmas tree growing up, you’ll know that the smell of fresh pine evokes happy, festive memories.
-At the Granite Belt Christmas Farm, walking through their fields of Christmas trees is sure to bring those memories flooding back.
+At the Granite Belt Christmas Farm, walking through their fields of Christmas trees will surely bring those memories back.

 Things to do at Granite Belt Christmas Farm